zendive/browser-api-monitor/doc/issues.log.md

 - Redundant duplicate `video` element, hidden under the actual video on a landing-page.

-- `setTimeout` used to animate instead of `requestAnimationFrame`.
+- `setTimeout`, `setInterval` are used to animate instead of `requestAnimationFrame`.

 - `setTimeout` with dynamically computed delay value ends to be called with `NaN`.

 - Hidden UI feature runs its logic in the background.

-  - Indirectly, discovered from the bursts of short timeouts, fired in loop, from ResizeObserver of an invisible feature that appears to be for a power user only (or partially deprecated).
+  - Indirectly, discovered from the bursts of short timeouts, fired from `ResizeObserver` handler of invisible feature that appears to be: or for a power user only, or just partially deprecated.

   - Animation still runs (plus network requests) in the background after a "paywall" fullscreen popup.
 Despite claiming "it's to conserve data bandwidth".
 CPU usage doesn't drop to 0%.